 And Tesla also isn’t just an electric car company, even if transportation still accounts for the bulk of its revenue.
 One of Tesla’s key long-term objectives — one even more ambitious than replacing the gas engine — is to decentralize and democratize the planet’s electricity infrastructure.
 Innovations like the Megapack, a utility-scale energy storage solution, offer an early taste of how that might look.

-Tesla’s five-year annualized return is 74.13% as of June 30, 2021, according to Morningstar.
-That’s more than 2.5 times the 29.19% five-year annualized return of the auto manufacturers sector, which includes a mix of EV and conventional automakers.
+Tesla’s five-year annualized return is 95.84% as of Nov.
+10, 2021, according to Morningstar.
+That’s nearly three times the 32.90 five-year annualized return of the auto manufacturers sector, which includes a mix of EV and conventional automakers.

 5. Disney (NYSE: DIS)